 The Campaign for Cardigan 2020

 Our community constantly works to assess Cardigan’s health and identify strategies for a sustainable future.
 Since 2012, the results of this ongoing process have been captured in The Strategic Plan for Cardigan 2020.
-To help bring the School’s long-term goals to fruition, The Campaign for Cardigan 2020 helps fund initiatives identified within the Strategic Plan.
+To help bring the School’s long-term goals to fruition, The Campaign for Cardigan 2020 has helped to fund the initiatives identified within the Strategic Plan.

 Current Initiative: The Academic Quad Project

-The construction of Wallach presents an opportunity to create a true academic quad at Cardigan, concentrating the academic center of campus, elevating our program and enhancing the natural beauty of The Point.
+The addition of Wallach presents an opportunity to create a true academic quad at Cardigan, concentrating the academic center of campus, elevating our program and enhancing the natural beauty of The Point.

 The current fundraising initiative, the Academic Quad Project, reclaims space in the Chapel basement for a Music Center and redesigns Bronfman Hall into a Science Center, both moving Cardigan forward in our vision for active and collaborative learning at Cardigan.
 In alignment with the Wallach project, key program objectives have informed project design: